-By the 1880-1881 winter season, 115 Commonwealth was the home of Oliver Ames and his wife Anna (Ray) Ames.
-Oliver Ames was a partner in his family’s pick and shovel firm, and an officer and director of numerous railroads.
+While Elizabeth Hastings was abroad, 115 Commonwealth was leased by Oliver Ames and his wife Anna Coffin (Ray) Ames.
+He was a partner in his family’s pick and shovel firm, and an officer and director of numerous railroads.
 He served as Massachusetts Lieutenant Governor in 1882-1885, and as Governor in 1886-1887.

-The Ameses leased 115 Commonwealth from the Walter Hastings estate while their home at 355 Commonwealth was being built; they moved there in about 1883 after its completion.
+The Ameses leased 115 Commonwealth from the Walter Hastings estate while their home at 355 Commonwealth was being built; they moved there in 1883 after its completion.